Faiz0developer/Triweb-Learning/README.md

 loops: Learn about loops and different type of loops (for, while, do-while) and implement them all in code.
 Get to know about nested loop and practice it well.
 Learn about break statements, continue statements and labels and practice them with loops.
 I get to know about how label actually works.
 Implement for-in, for-of loop in code.
 And got the idea about forEach method and practice it as well.

-function: Learn different concept of function and implement them all as well.
+function: Learn different concept of function and implement them all as well in code.
 Like I implement pass by value arguement and pass by reference arguement, scoping and hoisting of function, recursion function, different method of recursion, nested function and condition function.